 Community Living Mississauga recognizes that some individuals who have a disability may require the use of guide dogs or other service animals in order to access services.
 Individuals who have a disability who are accompanied by a guide dog or other service animal will generally be permitted to enter Community Living Mississauga’s premises and to keep the animal with them, unless the animal is otherwise excluded by law from the premises.

-If the animal is legally excluded from the premises, Community Living Mississauga will make reasonable efforts to arrange alternative ways for the individual to obtain, use or benefits from its services.
+If the animal is legally excluded from the premises, Community Living Mississauga will make reasonable efforts to arrange alternative ways for the individual to obtain, use or benefit from its’ services.

 The individual with a disability is responsible for the care and control of the service animal at all times.